Explore Books by Joyce Harvey

 Military harassment, suicide, surviving the loss of an only child, after-death communication and visitation dreams—Swan Lessons, a true account of a Marine’s struggles and a mother’s loss, combines all of these aspects in a story that reads like dramatic fiction.

 Swan Lessons: A Bereaved Mother’s Story of Courage and Discovery is an account of military harassment, a series of poor decisions and the desperate suicide of a young Lance Corporal.
 It describes the daunting challenge of a bereaved mother attempting to proceed with a public career in the midst of profound grief.
-It is also an amazing story of ongoing communication with the spirit of her daughter Jennifer, through dreams, signs and spiritual mediums, including George Anderson.
+It is also an amazing story of ongoing communication with the spirit of her daughter Jennifer, through dreams, signs, and spiritual mediums, including George Anderson.
 The author tackles tough subjects such as whether to pursue a wrongful death suit with the military.
-She also takes on clichés that are typically said to the grief-stricken, and helps readers understand why they are better left unsaid.
-She shares dreams where she was “warned” she might lose Jennifer, and dreams in which Jennifer “visits” following her death.
+She also takes on clichés that are typically said to the grief-stricken and helps readers understand why they are better left unsaid.
+She shares dreams where she was “warned” she might lose Jennifer and dreams in which Jennifer “visits” following her death.

 Ms. Harvey tells readers early in the book about her association of Jennifer’s death with the song “Vincent,” which refers to van Gogh’s suicide.
 Could the seemingly “coincidental” appearances of the song and references to van Gogh, be vehicles Jennifer uses to communicate with her mother from the afterlife?